 JD.com is another Chinese eCommerce giant we do not need to introduce anymore.
 If the app was initially more focused on electronics, it has started to catch up with Tmall when it comes to luxury, cosmetics, and fashion.

-Xiaohongshu: the Social Ecommerce App for Luxury & Lifestyle Brands
+Xiaohongshu: The Social Ecommerce App for Luxury & Lifestyle Brands

 As more and more Chinese customers purchase luxury and fashion for their personality and self-expression, they also share those on Red.
-For instance, Users and KOLs sharing their OOTD (Outfit of The Day), brands, and reviews with the hashtag, location, and tagging that account.
+For instance, users and KOLs share their OOTD (Outfit of The Day), brands, and reviews with the hashtag, location, and tagging of that account.
 Luxury leather goods brands such as Gucci, Coach, and Givenchy present themselves on Xiaohongshu.

 The app also offers a paid ads function as well as an official account & eCommerce store (RED Store) for brands.

-Wechat: China’s most used Social media
+WeChat: China’s most used Social media

 Weibo: Perfect for Fashion brand Advertising

 Because Weibo (like Twitter) is an open social media, posts can become viral quite quickly, offering a lot of visibility.
 Weibo is a great place to build a following and engage with your target audience.
 Weibo, also offer an official account system with marketing tools for brands such as contest and lucky draw.

 Get Yourself a Chinese Website & rank on Baidu

-- Why do you need a Chinese website?
+Why do you need a Chinese website?

 It is all about credibility for your brand.
 If you don’t have a website, especially in the FCGM industry, consumers might think you are not legit.
 You would not enter your local market without a website so why would you do so in China?

-You may tell me that your local website is enough, but first of all, many Chinese do not speak your language or English for that matter and English website tends to not rank so well on local search engines.
-Not only that, your current website is most likely optimized for google and probably also uses google plugins that will simply not work in China.
+You may tell me that your local website is enough, but first of all, many Chinese do not speak your language or English for that matter, and English website tends to not rank so well on local search engines.
+Not only that, your current website is most likely optimized for Google and probably also uses Google plugins that will simply not work in China.
 The easiest solution is to have a separate Chinese Website, hosted either in China or close countries, optimized for Baidu.

-- why do you need to rank on Baidu
+Why do you need to rank on Baidu?

-Most of us google a brand/products name to look for more information and reviews about it, Chinese consumers do so on Baidu.
+Most of us google a brand/product name to look for more information and reviews about it, Chinese consumers do so on Baidu.
 You want to be visible, not only to get traffic but for your credibility as a brand on the market.
-Chinese consumers are not risk-takers, so if no results are attached to your brands when looking for it on Baidu, that is a sign that you are not reliable and that will affect your sales on other channels.
+Chinese consumers are not risk-takers, so if no results are attached to your brands when looking for them on Baidu, that is a sign that you are not reliable and that will affect your sales on other channels.